Eastman Partners With Mechanical Recycler Dentis Group/Nord Pal Plast To Unlock New Feedstock For Its Planned Facility In France

-(MENAFN- PR Newswire) KINGSPORT, Tenn., Feb.
-14, 2024 /PRNewswire/ -- Eastman (NYSE: EMN ) today announced a long-term agreement with Nord Pal Plast SA part of Dentis Group, a leading Italian multinational company specializing in the recovery and mechanical recycling of PET packaging waste.
-Through its mechanical recycling sites in France (Nord Pal Plast SA), Spain (PET COMPAÑÍA PARA SU RECICLADO) and Italy (Dentis Recycling Italy Srl), Dentis will provide 30,000 metric tonnes per year of rejected PET post-consumer waste to Eastman.
+KINGSPORT, Tenn., February 14, 2024 /3BL/ - Eastman (NYSE: EMN) today announced a long-term agreement with Nord Pal Plast SA part of Dentis Group, a leading Italian multinational company specializing in the recovery and mechanical recycling of PET packaging waste.
+Through their mechanical recycling sites in France (Nord Pal Plast SA), Spain (PET COMPAÑÍA PARA SU RECICLADO) and Italy (Dentis Recycling Italy Srl), Dentis will provide 30,000 metric tonnes per year of rejected PET post-consumer waste to Eastman.
 These materials, which currently lack a circular solution, will be recycled at Eastman's molecular recycling facility in Port-Jérôme-sur-Seine, Normandy (France).
-Continue Reading

-Eastman partners with mechanical recycler Dentis Group/Nord Pal Plast to unlock new feedstock for its planned facility in France.

 This partnership underscores the importance and complementary nature of both mechanical and molecular recycling processes in creating a more sustainable future.
 By combining their expertise and resources, both companies aim to achieve true circularity in the recycling process, maximizing the value of waste materials and reducing environmental impact.